belgianmobileid/doc/directIntegration/authentication.md

     </tr>
     <tr>
       <td>{% include parameter.html name="request_uri" req="OPTIONAL" %}</td>
       <td>A URL using the https scheme referencing a resource containing a JWT whose claims are the request parameters.
-The <code>request_uri</code> parameter is used to secure parameters in the authentication request from tainting or inspection when sending the request to the itsme® Authorization Endpoint.<br><br>If used, the JWT MUST be signed.<!--This is the only difference regarding JWKSet text--></td>
+The <code>request_uri</code> parameter is used to secure parameters in the authentication request from tainting or inspection when sending the request to the itsme® Authorization Endpoint.<br><br>If the <code>request_uri</code> parameter is used, the JWT MAY be signed.
+If signed, the JWT MUST contain the claims <code>iss</code> (issuer) and <code>aud</code> (audience) as members.
+The <code>iss</code> value SHOULD be your <code>client_id</code>.
+The <code>aud</code> value SHOULD be set to <code>https://idp.[e2e/prd].itsme.services/v2/authorization</code>.
+The JWT MAY also be encrypted and MAY be encrypted without also being signed.
+If both signing and encryption are performed, it MUST be signed then encrypted, with the result being a Nested JWT.</td>
     </tr>
   </tbody>
 </table>